2019 Trump–Ukraine scandal: Withholding of Ukrainian military aid

 The U.S. Congress had mandated increased military aid to Ukraine over the period of Trump's presidency.
 Congress appropriated $400 million in military aid to Ukraine for fiscal year 2019, to be used to spend on weapons and other equipment as well as programs to assist the Ukrainian military in combating threats from Putin's Russia and Russian-backed separatists of the self-proclaimed separatist entities in eastern Ukraine.
 The administration notified Congress in February 2019 and May 2019 that it intended to release this aid to Ukraine, with the Defense Department certifying that Ukraine had made sufficient progress in fighting corruption.
 Despite the notifications to Congress, in June 2019, the Trump administration placed military aid to Ukraine on hold.
 The date of the hold was originally reported as mid-July.
 The Washington Post reported on September 23 that at least a week before his July 25 call with Zelenskyy, Trump directed his acting chief of staff Mick Mulvaney to $400 million in military aid to Ukraine.
 This directive was conveyed by the Office of Management and Budget to the State Department and Pentagon, stating Trump had concerns about whether the money should be spent, with instructions to tell lawmakers the funds were being delayed due to an "interagency process".
 The New York Times reported that "high-level Ukrainian officials" were aware that the Trump administration had purposely frozen the military aid by the first week of August 2019, and they were told to contact Mick Mulvaney to resolve the matter.

 During an October 17 press conference, White House acting chief of staff Mick Mulvaney said he "was involved with the process" of the freezing of military aid.
 Mulvaney gave his account of why Trump decided to hold back military aid to Ukraine.
 One, Trump felt the other European countries were not doing enough.
 Two, Trump felt Ukraine was a "corrupt place" which included having "corruption related to the DNC server" with regard to "what happened in 2016".
 As a result, reporter Jonathan Karl told Mulvaney "what you just described is a quid pro quo.
 It is: 'Funding will not flow unless the investigation into the Democratic server happens as well.'"
 Mulvaney replied to Karl: "We do that all the time with foreign policy ...
 Get over it.
 There's going to be political influence in foreign policy."
-Later in the press conference, Mulvaney quoted a third reason on why military aid was frozen—they had yet to cooperate with a U.S. Justice Department investigation into alleged Ukrainian interference in the 2016 U.S. presidential election.
+Later in the press conference, Mulvaney quoted a third reason on why military aid was frozen—they had yet to cooperate with the Justice Department's investigation of potential interference by Ukraine in the 2016 U.S. presidential election.